psilva261/mycel/README.md

 # Opossum Web Browser

 Basic portable Web browser; only needs a Go compiler to compile.
+Optimized for use on 9front and 9legacy, supports plan9port and 9pi as well.

 The UI is built with https://github.com/mjl-/duit